-- Demonstrate ethical and professional behavior - Engage diversity and difference in practice - Advance human rights and social, economic, and environmental justice Engage in practice-informed research and research-informed practice practiceEngage in policy practice Engage with individuals, families, groups, organizations, and communities Assess individuals families groups organizations and communities Assess individuals, families, groups, organizations, and communities Intervene with individuals, families, groups, organizations, and communities Evaluate practice with individuals, families, groups, organizations, and communities Bachelor of Science Complete 11 credits of natural science and/or mathematics.
-(Courses that Requirement qualify for Scientific Reasoning in the Natural Sciences or Quantitative Literacy credit within the LIVE program may also count toward the total.)
-Core Curriculum See Core Curriculum section of the Catalog Final Complete a minimum of 120 college-level credits.
-Requirements Templeto a minimum en 120 contego fover ordante.
+- Demonstrate ethical and professional behavior - Engage diversity and difference in practice - Advance human rights and social, economic, and environmental justice Engage in practice-informed research and research-informed practice Engage in policy practice Engage with individuals, families, groups, organizations, and communities Assess individuals, families, groups, organizations, and communities Intervene with individuals, families, groups, organizations, and communities Evaluate practice with individuals, families, groups, organizations, and communities Bachelor of Science Requirement Complete 11 credits of natural science and/or mathematics.
+(Courses that qualify for Scientific Reasoning in the Natural Sciences or Quantitative Literacy credit within the LIVE program may also count toward the total.)
+Core Curriculum See Core Curriculum section of the Catalog Final Requirements Complete a minimum of 120 college-level credits.
 Final Requirements Complete a minimum of 40 upper division credits (300/400).
 Social Work, Major Requirements A minimum 2.50 GPA is required in some courses (see policy).
-Social Work, Major Requirements Major requirements: MATH 130 or PSYC 223 or SOCL 243, PSYC 340 or Requirements SOWK 366, SOCL 320, 338, SOWK 280, 321, 331, 341, 442, 479, 480, 482.
+Social Work, Major Requirements Major requirements: MATH 130 or PSYC 223 or SOCL 243, PSYC 340, SOCL 320, 338, SOWK 280, 321, 331, 341, 442, 479, 480, 482.
 (46 credits) A grade of C or better is required in all courses.
-Social Work, Major Pre-professional curriculum requirements: BIOL 104 and 114 or 203, ENGL Requirements 103 and 104 or 105 or 195, POSC 121, PSYC 171, SOCL 125, SOWK 210, 240, 275.
+Social Work, Major Requirements Pre-professional curriculum requirements: BIOL 104 and 114 or 203, ENGL 103 and 104 or 105 or 195, POSC 121, PSYC 171, SOCL 125, SOWK 210, 240, 275.
 (26-32 credits) A grade of C or better is required in all courses.
 Social Work (transfer agreement) Major (Bachelor of Science) Students with an earned AAS degree in human services from Western Technical College may earn a Bachelor of Science with a major in social work.
 The degree must have been earned May 2013 or later.
 Students may not begin this program or be considered a student in this program until the AAS degree has been completed and documented on a transcript.
 The student cannot be dually enrolled.
 The AAS degree must be completed prior to transfer to Viterbo.
 Students must fulfill all requirements for the Core Curriculum, mission seminars, major requirements, Bachelor of Science requirements and final degree requirements.
 Transfer courses and waivers and/or substitutions could modify the credit total in the core curriculum and major.
-Social Work (transfer agreement) Major (Bachelor of Science) 1+3 Option Daytime Program This degree program provides an opportunity for students to complete one year of coursework at Western Technical College and complete a Bachelor of Science degree with a major in social work in three additional years.
-Students must fulfill all requirements for the Core Curriculum, mission seminars, major requirements, Bachelor of Science requirements and final degree requirements.
-Transfer courses and waivers and/or substitutions could modify the credit total in the core curriculum and major.
-Undergraduate Student Enrollment in Master of Science in Mental
+Undergraduate Student Enrollment in Master of Science in Mental Health Counseling Exceptional undergraduate students seeking a bachelor degree in social work can apply to the Master of Science in Mental Health Counseling (MSMDC) program for provisional admittance.
+Students must meet the following requirements: • 2nd semester of junior year • GPA of 3.25 or higher Prerequisites of PSYC 171, 340 and a research methods course